-Italy has everything - coffee, food, scenery, art, history, wine, and pizza.
-Many people have Italy on
+Italy has everything - great coffee, food, scenery, art, history, wine, and pizza.

 Those who have been there always want to return, and those who haven’t, want to go.

 Many locals scoff at tourists who order lattes, play in the fountains, and other sacrileges tourists commit.

-Your trip to Italy will be a thousand times better if you just knew a couple of important tips beforehand.
-This will make your trip more memorable and less expensive.
-Things like knowing the local culture, when to visit, which places to go, which things to avoid.
+Your trip to Italy will be a thousand times better if you just knew a couple of important tips beforehand - things like knowing the local culture, when to visit, which places to go, and which things to avoid.

 1. Learn basic Italian